awsdocs/aws-snowball-developer-guide/doc_source/best-practice-security.md

 For information about how to use AWS Identity and Access Management \(IAM\) policies to control access, see [AWS\-Managed \(Predefined\) Policies for AWS Snowball Edge](authentication-and-access-control.md#access-policy-examples-aws-managed)\.

 **Network Security**
 + We recommend that you only use one method at a time for reading and writing data to a local bucket on an AWS Snowball Edge device\.
-Using both the file interface and the Amazon S3 interface on the same Amazon S3 bucket at the same time can result in read/write conflicts\.
+Using both the file interface and the Amazon S3 adapter on the same Amazon S3 bucket at the same time can result in read/write conflicts\.
 + To prevent corrupting your data, don't disconnect the AWS Snowball Edge device or change its network settings while transferring data\.
 + Files that are being written to on the device should be in a static state\.
 Files that are modified while they are being written to can result in read/write conflicts\.
 + For more information about improving performance of your AWS Snowball Edge device, see [Performance](performance.md)\.